krother/Python3_Package_Examples/README.md

 **by Dr. Kristian Rother**

-This is a collection of my favourite Python packages.
+A collection of easy-to-run code examples for my best-of Python packages.

-This repository is for you if you:

-* know a little bit of Python already
-* would like to know what Python packages are there
-* would like to copy-paste easy examples

-**Have fun!**

 ## Usage

-1. Go to any of the subdirectories
+1. Go to any of the folders
 2. Install the packages imported by the Python scripts
-3. Execute any of the Python scripts
+3. Execute the Python scripts

 ## Packages